Explore All In Numerology

 Why Is The Number 4 Considered Unlucky?

-Because the number 4 is considered unlucky because it sounds so similar to the word "death," Chinese structures rarely have a fourth story (just as American buildings sometimes skip the 13th).
+Because the number4is considered unlucky because it sounds so similar to the word "death," Chinese structures rarely have a fourth story (just as American buildings sometimes skip the 13th).
 Similarly, Chinese drivers avoid using license plates with a four-digit number.

 Conclusion